Code of Behaviour

 Gradation of misbehaviour and corresponding sanctions:

-• Low Level Misbehaviour: No homework, incomplete homework, unsatisfactory standard of work, missing proper materials for class, not following classroom etiquette, speaking without permission, being late for class, incorrect uniform, eating in class or chewing gum, etc.
+• Low Level Misbehaviour: No homework, incomplete homework, unsatisfactory standard of work, refusal to participate, missing proper materials for class, not following classroom etiquette, speaking without permission, being late for class, incorrect uniform, eating in class, etc.

-• Sample Sanctions: Verbal warning; written work such as extra homework, page of textbook, classroom rules signed by parent; note in Homework Journal to be signed by parent.
+• Sanctions: Verbal warning; written work such as extra homework or a reflective exercise,; note in Homework Journal, written by the teacher, to be signed by parent.

-• Sanction: (After having applied sanctions listed above, other than verbal warning) Formal Reprimand; possible report to Form Master, which may lead to a Detention or other sanction.
+• Sanction: Formal Reprimand; report to Year Head, which may lead to a Detention or other sanction.

-• High Level Misbehaviour: Persistent disruption of classwork; once off occasion of serious level of contempt/disrespect towards a teacher; violent/aggressive behaviour towards a student or a teacher.
+• High Level Misbehaviour: Persistent disruption of learning of other students; systematic, repeated bullying; any behaviour towards a staff member or student that compromises that persons dignity or sense of safety including derogatory comments based on gender, sexuality, ethnicity, religion, marital status, family status, age, race, membership of the travelling community or disability; once off occasion of serious level of contempt/disrespect towards a teacher; violent/aggressive behaviour towards a member of the school community.
 Wilful damage to school property or the property of another student.

-• Sanction: Incident Report to Form Master; possible Formal Reprimand.
-Type of sanction applied left to the discretion of Form Master/Deputy Principal/Principal, which could include Detention, Suspension or a recommendation for Expulsion.
+• Sanction: Incident Report to Year Head;.
+Type of sanction applied left to the discretion of Year Head/Deputy Principals/Principal, which could include Detention, Suspension or a recommendation for Expulsion, upon consideration of the context and seriousness of the misbehaviour

 Persistent repetition of a minor offence will lead to its being considered a major offence.
 These lists do not purport to be comprehensive.
 They are illustrative of breaches of discipline that may occur and possible subsequent sanctions.